 Take depth.
 What do I mean by depth?
 I will just give an example.
-Here is 2 Thessalonians.
-So you are reading along at a pretty good clip, trying to get through a chapter or two in the morning.
-And you read 2 Thessalonians 2:12, which says, “They did not believe the truth, but had pleasure in unrighteousness.”
-And as you are reading along real quick, what registers is, “Okay, those are two things to avoid, right?
-Don’t be disbelieving in the truth and don’t take pleasure in unrighteousness.
+Say you are reading along at a pretty good clip, trying to get through a chapter or two in the morning.
+And you read 2 Thessalonians 2:12, which says, “[They] did not believe the truth but had pleasure in unrighteousness.”
+And as you are reading along real quick, what registers is: Okay, those are two things to avoid.
+Don’t be disbelieving in the truth, and don’t take pleasure in unrighteousness.
 On to the next verse.

 And what I mean by depth is that you stop.
-You don’t go on to the next verse.
-You stop and you ask.
+You actually don’t go on to the next verse.
+You stop and you ask questions.
 This takes time.
-Right?
 You can’t be reading the next verse when you do this.
-What is the relationship between not believing the truth and taking pleasure in unrighteousness?
+You stop and ask questions like: What is the relationship between not believing the truth and taking pleasure in unrighteousness?
 Why did Paul make them alternative?
-Why didn’t he say they did not believe the truth, but believed a lie?
+Why didn’t he say, “They did not believe the truth but believed a lie”?
 He did not say that.
-Why didn’t he say they did not take pleasure in righteousness, but in unrighteousness?
+Why didn’t he say, “They did not take pleasure in righteousness but in unrighteousness”?
 Why didn’t he say that?
 He didn’t say that.

-He said, “They did not believe the truth, but [as though it were an alternative] took pleasure in unrighteousness.”
+He said, “[They] did not believe the truth but [as though it were an alternative] took pleasure in unrighteousness.”
 Odd.
 Why juxtapose unrighteousness and truth and belief and pleasure?
 What is going on here?
 This is what I mean by depth.

-“And I think,” you say, “Hmm.
+And I think you say, “Hmm.
 Didn’t I just read the word truth back in verse 10?”
-And you go back and pick up verse 10.
-“They refused to love the truth.”
-Oh, now you have got “love the truth” not “just believe the truth,” and love sounds sort of like taking pleasure in truth.
+And you go back and look at verse 10: “They refused to love the truth.”
+Oh, now you have got “love the truth” not just “believe the truth,” and love sounds sort of like taking pleasure in truth.
 And now you are into a series of thoughts that take you down deep into the very nature of faith, which has to do with what you rest in, what you embrace, what you treasure, and not just what you think is true.

 However, on the other hand, I believe in breadth.
-All Scripture is inspired by God.
-And here is an example: By breadth I mean reading broadly enough so that you take in the entire 500-year period, say, of the divided kingdom in Israel from Rehoboam right down to the end of the exile.
-And 1 and 2 Kings, 1 and 2 Chronicles, king after king after king rising, falling, succeeding, failing, good and evil, evil, then good, a rotten father followed by a good son, a good father followed by a rotten son and on and on.
+“All Scripture is inspired by God” (2 Timothy 3:16).
+And here is an example: By breadth I mean reading broadly enough so that you take in the entire five-hundred-year period, say, of the divided kingdom in Israel, from Rehoboam right down to the end of the exile.
+In 1 and 2 Kings, 1 and 2 Chronicles, we have king after king after king rising, falling, succeeding, failing, good and evil, evil, then good, a rotten father followed by a good son, a good father followed by a rotten son and on and on.

-So my answer to Jeremy is: Mix deep and broad in various ways that suit your mind and your life.
+So my answer to Jeremy is: mix deep and broad in various ways that suit your mind and your life.
 So here is a concrete suggestion.
 What about this, Jeremy?
 Set aside a block of time in the morning to go deeper.
-You will take a smaller passage of Scripture and you will perhaps memorize one of the verses in the Scripture.
+You will take a smaller passage of Scripture, and you will perhaps memorize one of the verses in the Scripture.
 You will open a journal and you will write down some thoughts about what you saw in the verse you memorized or some other verse.
 This may mean that you only cover a paragraph in the morning or two verses in the morning.
 And the encouragement is you are going to have grown remarkably when you do that.
 You will.
-You will.

-Then set aside a time maybe just before you go to bed — because it is okay to fall asleep at the end of this or maybe halfway through — set aside some time in the evening to do the big block reading.
-And here you don’t have your journal open and you are not trying to memorize anything.
+Then set aside a time, maybe just before you go to bed — because it is okay to fall asleep at the end of this or maybe halfway through — set aside some time in the evening to do the big block reading.
+And here you don’t have your journal open, and you are not trying to memorize anything.
 You are just trying to get the sense of the whole as you read more quickly and more broadly.
 That is one possible way of mixing up the deep and the broad.

 And I might mention one other thing if you are not familiar with the Bible.
 It sounded like Jeremy might have come out of a background where he is not familiar with the stories.
-So, two suggestions: Get a book like Vaughan Roberts’s God’s Big Picture.
-Or get a good study Bible like the ESV Study Bible and walk through the whole Bible reading the introductions to the biblical books or reading some of those really good essays that summarize the whole Bible.
+So here are two suggestions: Get a book like Vaughan Roberts’s God’s Big Picture.
+Or get a good study Bible like the ESV Study Bible, and walk through the whole Bible reading the introductions to the biblical books, or reading some of those really good essays that summarize the whole Bible.